Eileen Morrow

 Clinical Academic Orthotist

-Eileen Morrow is a clinical academic orthotist specialising in paediatric orthopaedic research, and an focus on the translation of evidence into policy and practice.
-She holds a BSc(Hons) in Prosthetics and Orthotics from the University of Strathclyde and has over ten years of clinical experience across paediatric orthopaedics, gait analysis, neurological rehabilitation, rheumatology, diabetes, and complex trauma.
+Eileen Morrow is a clinical academic orthotist with a strong focus on prosthetics and orthotics research, paediatric orthopaedics research, and the translation of evidence into policy and practice.
+She holds a BSc(Hons) in Prosthetics and Orthotics from the University of Strathclyde and has over ten years of clinical experience across paediatric orthopaedics, gait analysis, neurological rehabilitation, rheumatology, diabetes and complex polytrauma.

-Eileen’s broader interests include research integrity and evidence-informed decision-making.
-Her BMJ editorial on digital fraud in research received national media attention, including coverage in The Times and an interview on BBC Health Check (BBC World Service).
-She has contributed to national multidisciplinary guidelines for paediatric flat foot (BSCOS) and spinal management in spinal muscular atrophy (SMA Care UK).
+Her broader interests include research integrity, evidence-informed decision-making and strengthening the research culture within prosthetics and orthotics.
+Her BMJ editorial on digital fraud in research received national media coverage, including in The Times and on BBC Health Check.
+She has been a member of the development group for national multidisciplinary guidelines in paediatric flat foot and spinal management of spinal muscular atrophy.

-Eileen has been actively involved in policy work, including as Chair of the British Association of Prosthetists and Orthotists (BAPO) Research Committee, where she contributed to policy development for the profession, research strategy and national responses to NHS planning priorities.
-She is a member of the International Society of Prosthetics and Orthotics (ISPO) and the Council for Allied Health Professions Research (CAHPR) Oxfordshire Hub, and has twice been shortlisted for the Advancing Healthcare Awards for her contributions to research and innovation.
+Eileen has been actively involved in professional leadership, including as the previous Chair of the British Association of Prosthetists and Orthotists (BAPO) Research Committee, where she contributed to research strategy and national responses to NHS policies.

 Threat of imposter participants in health research.